 Topic no. 452, Alimony and separate maintenance

-Alimony or separate maintenance – In general
+Alimony or separate maintenance – in general

 Amounts paid to a spouse or a former spouse under a divorce or separation instrument (including a divorce decree, a separate maintenance decree, or a written separation agreement) may be alimony or separate maintenance payments for federal tax purposes.